lucasols/palinter/src/test_cases/rules_expect/file_content_matches.md

       export function C() {}

 expected_errors:
-  - "File './contentAtLeast2/file.ts' error: content should match at least 2 of the configured `content_matches` patterns"
+  - "File ./contentAtLeast2/file.ts:\n • content should match at least 2 of the configured `content_matches` patterns"
 ```

 ### Matches some